warwick-un-society/warwick-un-society.github.io/warmunfaqs.md

 We will confirm your attendance as soon as payment is registered.
 We aim to allocate cabinet positions as soon as possible.

 #### Who can I contact about the conference?
-You can contact us at: warwickunexec@gmail.com should you wish to get in touch or have further inquiries.
+You can contact us at: warwickunexec@gmail.com should you wish to get in touch or have any further inquiries.